Air Pollution Control Division: Public participation opportunities

 Colorado air quality regulation updates

 The Air Pollution Control Division periodically proposes updates to existing air quality regulations to the Air Quality Control Commission.
-The commission reviews the proposals and determines whether to adopt any changes.
+Prior to submitting a formal proposal to the commission, the Division will publish regulatory concepts on this website.
+Once a formal proposal is submitted, the commission reviews the proposals and determines whether to adopt any changes.

 Many of these changes are minor or administrative.
 The division provides quick updates about these changes during public meetings.
 The commission’s website provides a calendar of upcoming meetings and more information on meeting topics.